jonathank1906/AOOP-Exam/README.md

     - No exception handling feedback.
 It cannot be determined which task threw the exception.

 It ok to use for:
-- Fire and forget tasks, where the tasks can be executed in any order.
+- Fire-and-forget tasks, where the tasks can be executed in any order.
 It runs tasks in parallel.
 Saves time.

 ## Periodic Timer
 - Used for when you want a task to occur for example every 5 seconds or every 5 hours.
 This could be a task that keeps downloading something or keeps updating something from a database.